Katy Perry Mocks Justin Bieber After Burrito Fiasco

 Perry called out Bieber’s long-haired style by posting on Tuesday, “I knew it wasn’t the hair was too clean.”

-Perry’s snarky comment may have had a greater effect on Bieber than she expected, because that very same day the pop superstar took to social media to reveal that he had actually shaved his head, as was previously covered by the Inquisitr.
+Perry’s snarky comment may have had a greater effect on Bieber than she expected because that very same day the pop superstar took to social media to reveal that he had actually shaved his head, as was previously covered by the Inquisitr.

 While Perry was quick to joke about Bieber’s appearance, she obviously still has a lot of love for the pop superstar, based on a recent Instagram post.